 Asia-Pacific Commercial Mediation Competition

-The International Chamber of Commerce (ICC) Australia is proud to announce the launch of the inaugural Asia-Pacific Commercial Mediation Competition, the first regional mediation competition in the Asia-Pacific.
+The 2017 Asia-Pacific Commercial Mediation Competition was held in Melbourne, 7-9 July, the first regional mediation competition in the Asia-Pacific.

 About the Competition